Managing infertility, IVF and your relationship

 Find ways to connect that are unrelated to IVF

-Create space and opportunity for shared activities and interests.
+Creating space and opportunity for shared activities and interests can help address the impacts on infertility and IVF on relationships.
 Remember what you used to do together before the IVF roller coaster began and make it part of your time together now.
 Create ‘IVF-free’ evenings or days when talk about IVF is off-limits.

 Consider support from a psychologist

-Sometimes couples need additional support to navigate their way through the stress of IVF.
+Sometimes couples on their IVF journey need additional support to navigate their way through the stress and impacts of infertility and IVF on their relationship.
 Relationship counselling can help partners learn to communicate more effectively with each other, to understand each other’s perspectives, and to explore decisions.
 It can also be a welcome opportunity to talk with someone who is not family or friends.